 Step Ten: Keep Up

 Once you have everything rolling, stay consistent.
-There might be periods where it feels like nothing is working.
+There might be periods when it feels like nothing is working.
 When you get discouraged, keep on pushing through!
 You don’t want to take a break from all your doing and ruin your momentum.
 Continue what you’re doing and pivot if you need to – but don’t stop.

 Keep your website search engine optimized, continue posting regular content, don’t stop engaging with your followers, and pursue all your monetization opportunities.
 As you grow, you can start outsourcing parts of the process like SEO services, content writing, talent management, and more!
 Do what you can to keep everything rolling and maintain the blogging empire you’ve built.
 We can’t wait to see how you grow!

-Building your blog into a business is a big task, but with some planning and research you can reach your blogging potential.
+Building your blog into a business is a big task, but with some planning and research, you can reach your blogging potential.

 In the modern age of digital marketing and internet fame, there’s no reason you can’t make a living from blogging.
-It takes perseverance, strategy, and creativity, but you can turn your blog from a hobby to a business in no time.
+It takes perseverance, strategy, and creativity, but you can turn your blog from a hobby to a small business in no time.
 Follow these simple steps and keep up with our blog weekly for more tips for up-and-coming influencers like you.
 We’re here to help boost your blog to the next level!